bhoomika-03/bhoomika-03/README.md

 - 👋 Hi, I’m @bhoomika-03
-- 👀 I’m interested in backend using MERN Technology
-- 🌱 I’m currently learning MySql database integration with Node.js
-- 💞️ I’m looking to collaborate on live project as well as my personal project
 - 📫 How to reach me ? email : bhoomikawebanix@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: